PEtab-dev/PEtab/doc/documentation_data_format.md

   1 or 0, depending on, if the parameter is estimated (1) or set to a fixed value(0) (see `nominalValue`).

-- `priorType`
+- `initializationPriorType` [STRING]

-  Type of prior, which is used for sampling of initial points for a possible optimization and for the objective function.
-Priors which are only used for sampling of initial starting points or only for optimization should be specified in the additional columns `initializationPriorType` or `objectivePriorType`, respectively.
+  Prior types used for sampling of initial points for optimization.

   Possible prior types are (see also Extensions):